 Amy Scholten, MPH

-Treatment for general anxiety disorder (GAD) falls into two categories:
+Treatment for general anxiety disorder (GAD) falls into 2 categories:

 Although medical care can help most people with GAD, treatment success varies from person to person.
 Some experience an improvement after only a few months of treatment, while with others it may take a year or more.
 Treatment can be complicated by having another condition at the same time, such as